-- To program the cycle call, press the CYCL CALL key. - Press the CYCL CALL PAT soft key to call a point table. - ▶ Enter the feed rate at which the TNC is to move from point to point (if you make no entry the TNC will move at the last programmed feed rate; FMAX not valid). - If required, enter a miscellaneous function M, then confirm with the END key.
+- ▶ To program the cycle call, press the CYCL CALL key - Press the CYCL CALL PAT soft key to call a point table - ► Enter the feed rate at which the TNC is to move from point to point (if you make no entry the TNC will move at the last programmed feed rate; FMAX is not valid) - If required, enter a miscellaneous function M, then confirm with the END key

-The TNC retracts the tool to the safety clearance between the starting points.
-Depending on which is greater, the TNC uses either the spindle axis coordinate from the cycle call or the value from cycle parameter $\Omega$ 204 as the safety clearance.
+The TNC retracts the tool to the clearance height between the starting points.
+Depending on which is greater, the TNC uses either the spindle axis coordinate from the cycle call or the value from cycle parameter Ω 204 as the clearance height.